yogarajalakshmi-s/data-science-projects/README.md

   group by dateadd(month, datediff(month, 0, q.CreationDate), 0), TagName
   order by dateadd(month, datediff(month, 0, q.CreationDate), 0)
   ```
-  - Deciding the popularity based
+  - Deciding the popularity based on number of tags for each languages every year

 **2. Read and clean data**
   - Read data from csv